 Any planned absences or partial absences (doctor’s appointments, travel plans, etc.) require prior written notice to the Middle School Office.
 In the case of family travel (including non-school sports teams), please note this is considered an unexcused absence.
 McQuaid should be notified in writing 10 days prior to the absence.
-Your son is responsible for any assignments, tests or quizzes that may be missed.
+Your son should refer to Schoology for assignments, tests, or quizzes that may be missed.
 For an unexcused absence, teachers are not obligated to provide make-up-work.
 Please refer to the handbook for more information.

-If a student arrives to school after 8:00am, he should check in through the Middle School office.
+If a student arrives to school after 8 a.m., he should check in through the Middle School Office.
 Unless his bus was late, he needs to present a note from parents explaining his tardiness.
-Students receive JUG after 3 unexcused late arrivals in a given quarter.
+Students receive JUG after three unexcused late arrivals in a given quarter.
 Students who are late to any class are to report to the Middle School Office for a pass.